CodeYourFuture/curriculum/content/js1/sprints/3/prep/index.md

 Now the assertions pass: in other words, our function’s current output matches with the target output described in the assertions.

+In addition to implementing functionality, we also need to continually improve the code quality.
+Other developers will continue to read our code so it's vital our code is readable by other humans.

+{{<note definition="Definition: refactoring">}}
+The process of updating our code quality (without changing the implementation) is called **refactoring**
+{{</note>}}

+Let's consider our working implementation so far:
-However, at the moment, we’re using the same expression twice: `Number(time.slice(0, 2))`.
-This means we’re calling the function `slice` twice.
+Currently, we’re using the same expression twice: `Number(time.slice(0, 2))`.
+This means we’re calling the functions `Number` and `slice` twice.

 Additionally, expressions embedded inside curly braces and parentheses can often be difficult to read.
-In this situation it makes sense to label the recurring expression so we can reuse wherever it we need to in our code.
+In this situation it makes sense to label the recurring expression so we can reuse it wherever we need to in our code.

-Let’s create a variable called `hours` and assign to it our expression's [evaluation] result.
+Let’s create a variable called `hours` and assign to it our expression's result.

 ```js
 function formatAs12HourClock(time) {